Signed in as:

 WHAT IS DE-RISKING?

-de-risk (action verb): to take intentional steps to systematically and objectively identify and manage risks in order to achieve a desired outcome or value, and enable you to lead with confidence
+de-risk (action verb): An intentional and systematic process to identify and optimize risk in order to achieve a desired outcome or value, and enable you to lead with confidence

 WHY DO I NEED TO DE-RISK?